Brain: History

 The oldest brain to have been discovered was in Armenia in the Areni-1 cave complex.
 The brain, estimated to be over 5,000 years old, was found in the skull of a 12 to 14-year-old girl.
 Although the brains were shriveled, they were well preserved due to the climate found inside the cave.

 Early philosophers were divided as to whether the seat of the soul lies in the brain or heart.
 Aristotle favored the heart, and thought that the function of the brain was merely to cool the blood.
+The Greek physician Alcmaeon of Croton in the fifth century BCE was the first to argue that the brain, not the heart, is the seat of the mind — the position now called the cephalocentric hypothesis.
 Democritus, the inventor of the atomic theory of matter, argued for a three-part soul, with intellect in the head, emotion in the heart, and lust near the liver.
 The unknown author of On the Sacred Disease, a medical treatise in the Hippocratic Corpus, came down unequivocally in favor of the brain, writing:

 Men ought to know that from nothing else but the brain come joys, delights, laughter and sports, and sorrows, griefs, despondency, and lamentations. ...
 And by the same organ we become mad and delirious, and fears and terrors assail us, some by night, and some by day, and dreams and untimely wanderings, and cares that are not suitable, and ignorance of present circumstances, desuetude, and unskillfulness.
 All these things we endure from the brain, when it is not healthy...